Richard Lucas September 2017

 (now SKK Global

 ) – was growing into being the market leader in automatic identification based on bar code technologies in Poland.
 The business was doing well but I wasn’t.
-I was not coping at all well with the organisational demands of business success.
+I was not coping at all well with the organizational demands of business success.

 I found a book “The 10 Natural Laws of Successful Time and Life Management” and signed up to the course that the author Hyrum Smith’s company Franklin Quest

 Years later they merged or bought the company set up by Steven Covey -whose best selling “7 habits” book is well known to this day.

 When Piotr Nabielec was asked at the Krakow Enterprise Mondays meeting what people could do to improve their productivity, he gave a simple answer which took me straight back to Hyrum Smith’s book from 20 years ago.
 He said,

 “Think about the most three important things you have to do today”